CasperAntonPoulsen/Thesis-Synthex/README.md

 ![1717409123261](image/README/1717409123261.png)

 In the deepdrr\deepdrr-spacial-sampling.ipynb notebook you will find the code in order to rotate to subject along the isocenter of the volume.
 In the function you can change the alpha and beta values.
 These encode for cran/caud and rao/lao respectively.
 To load any volume with the V-net segmentation model you will need a GPU with atleast 8gb of VRAM.
 If you do not posess this kind of hardware, running with thresholding will allow you to run the code at the cost of worse DRR images.
+Run the whole notebook to get all angled DRR images in accordance with the image above

 ## SyntheX